 Tableau Logo

-Tableau is one of the most popular Data Visualisation and Business Intelligence tools used for reporting and analyzing vast volumes of data.
+Tableau is one of the most popular Data Visualization and Business Intelligence tools used for reporting and analyzing vast volumes of data.
 Since its inception in 2003, Tableau has assisted leading industries in reducing analysis time and making their businesses more data-driven while maintaining flexibility, security, and reliability.

 It offers intuitive graphics/visualizations that you can leverage to visually present your data.
 It offers a variety of features ranging from Data Extraction and Processing to the Generation of Reports and Dashboards.